fc-io/Scout-REViewer-service/README.md

 `REV_CATALOG_PATH` can be changed to point to another catalog file but this is not required.

+Then load dependencies and the virtual environment using anaconda/mini-conda:

 ``` bash
 conda env create
 ```